Creatonotos gangis: Description and life cycle

 The eggs are yellow and round, and are laid in rows on the leaves of food plants.
 The caterpillars are brown hairy animals with a yellow stripe along the back, with a polyphagous diet, known as a minor pest which feeds on groundnuts, rice, ragi, sorghum, Pennisetum americanum, coffee, sweet potato, and lucerne crops.

-In, The Fauna of British India, Including Ceylon and Burma: Moths Volume I, the species is described as follows:
+In The Fauna of British India, Including Ceylon and Burma: Moths Vol. II, the species (listed as C. interrupta) is described as follows:

 Distribution

 Creatonotos gangis lives in South East Asia and parts of Australia.
 Its Asian distribution includes eastern Indonesia, India, Iran, Sri Lanka, China, Japan, Thailand and New Guinea.
 In Australia, it is restricted to northern parts of Western Australia, Northern Territory and Queensland, extending as far south as Mackay.

 Ecology

 Adult males secrete the pheromone hydroxydanaidal in order to attract mates.
 The amount produced, and the size of the coremata which produce it, are however dependent on the diet that the moth experienced as a caterpillar.
-If the larval diet contained pyrrolizidine alkaloids, then the coremata become large and the male will release up to 400 micrograms (0.4 milligrams) of Hydroxydanaidal, but if it does not, then the coremata do not grow large and no scent is produced.
+If the larval diet contained pyrrolizidine alkaloids, then the coremata become large and the male will release up to 400 micrograms (0.4 milligrams) of hydroxydanaidal, but if it does not, then the coremata do not grow large and no scent is produced.

 The larvae of C. gangis can cause extensive damage to the foliage of pomegranate trees.